wanghci-class/wcag-checklist/data/01_perceivable.md

 * [1.4.8 Visual Presentation](https://www.w3.org/TR/WCAG22/#visual-presentation)
     * Blocks of text over one sentence in length:<ul><li>Are no more than 80 characters wide.</li><li>Are NOT fully justified (aligned to both the left and the right margins).</li><li>Have adequate line spacing (at least 1/2 the height of the text) and paragraph spacing (1.5 times line spacing).</li><li>Have defined or inherited foreground and background colors.</li><li>Do NOT require horizontal scrolling when the text size is doubled.</li></ul>
-    * Are no more than 80 characters wide.
-    * Are NOT fully justified (aligned to both the left and the right margins).
-    * Have adequate line spacing (at least 1/2 the height of the text) and paragraph spacing (1.5 times line spacing).
-    * Have defined or inherited foreground and background colors.
-    * Do NOT require horizontal scrolling when the text size is doubled.
     <!--END CRITERION-->

 * [1.4.9 Images of Text (No Exception)](https://www.w3.org/TR/WCAG22/#images-of-text-no-exception)